return42/sphkerneldoc/linux_src_doc/include/linux/scif_h.rst

 Description
 -----------

-scif_listen() marks the endpoint epd as a listening endpoint - that is, as an endpoint that will be used to accept incoming connection requests.
+\ :c:func:`scif_listen`\  marks the endpoint epd as a listening endpoint - that is, as an endpoint that will be used to accept incoming connection requests.
 Once so marked, the endpoint is said to be in the listening state and may not be used as the endpoint of a connection.